2024 Solar Incentives Guide for Midway, FL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are meant to encourage people to switch to renewable energy by providing incentives that lower the financial burden of solar panel installation and use.
-Incentives could include things like discounts, cash back or monthly utility bill credits.
-Some incentives are handled federally, while others are handled by the state of Florida or your utility company, county or municipality.
+Solar incentives are designed to encourage homeowners to switch their home over to renewable energy by offering incentives that lower the financial burden of solar panel installation and use.
+You might be eligible for various kinds of incentives, including discounts, cash back or monthly utility bill credits, depending on your situation.
+Some incentives come from your specific utility company, county or municipality, some from the Florida government and others from the federal government.
 Some solar incentives you might qualify for are:

 • Tax Exemptions: Your solar panel system might qualify for exemptions on both sales and property tax.
 Sales tax exemptions are applied at the time of purchase.
 Property tax exemptions allow you to ignore the value added by your solar panels when you are calculating property taxes on your house.

 • Net Metering: Net metering factors in once your solar panels are up and running.
-If you've signed a net metering agreement with your Midway utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some locations, this is a dollar-for-dollar credit, while in others you might get refunded a percentage of the value.
+If you've signed a net metering agreement with your Midway utility company, it will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some locations, this is a dollar-for-dollar credit, while in others you might make back a percentage of the value.

-• Rebates: Rebates, or cash back after a purchase, are normally given before any solar tax credits are calculated.
-These rebates may be given by your local utility company, by your county or by your state.
+• Rebates: Rebates, or partial refunds after a purchase, are normally given prior to any solar tax credits being calculated.
+Solar rebates might be offered by your local utility company, by your county or by your state.

 Best Solar Financing